 Richard Carroll

 Richard Carroll is a director, writer and producer based in Sydney.
-He has been Co-Artistic Director of Hayes Theatre Co since 2022.
+Since 2022, he has been Co-Artistic Director of Hayes Theatre Co with Victoria Falconer.

-Richard is co-creator and director of Every Musical Ever at the 2022 Adelaide Cabaret Festival, and The Show Goes On starring Bernadette Robinson, at Sydney Opera House and Arts Centre Melbourne.
+Richard is co-creator and director of the shows Every Musical Ever (The Art House Wyong & Adelaide Cabaret Festival), and The Show Goes On starring Bernadette Robinson (Sydney Opera House & Arts Centre Melbourne).
 For Neglected Musicals, he has directed presentations of Mame and Meet Me in St Louis, as well as the first incarnation of his Calamity Jane.

-Richard’s producing work includes Darlinghurst Nights and High Society for Hayes Theatre Co; Calamity Jane, Side Show, and Monty Python’s Spamalot for One-Eyed Man Productions; Sweet Charity and Miracle City for Luckiest Productions, and Gypsy for Luckiest Productions & One Eyed Man Productions.
-In 2010, Richard co-wrote and was associate producer of the FOXTEL documentary David Campbell On Broadway
+Richard’s producing and executive producing work includes Sweet Charity and Miracle City for Luckiest Productions, Jekyll & Hyde, Lizzie, Darlinghurst Nights and High Society for Hayes Theatre Co; Calamity Jane, Side Show, and Monty Python’s Spamalot for One-Eyed Man Productions, and Gypsy for Luckiest Productions & One Eyed Man Productions.
+In 2010, Richard co-wrote and was associate producer of the FOXTEL documentary David Campbell On Broadway.

 Statement